-- A fall down stairs resulting in a broken ankle because an employer was aware of, but didn’t take the opportunity to fix a broken hand rail.
+- A fall down stairs, resulting in a broken ankle because an employer was aware of it but didn’t take the opportunity to fix a broken handrail.

-- An ice slipping incident resulting in a fractured wrist because an employer didn’t properly risk assess a hazardous walkway or lay down grit.
+- An ice slipping incident resulting in a broken wrist because an employer didn’t properly risk assess a hazardous walkway or lay down grit.

 There are many ways in which you could be injured in the workplace.
 Your employer should report certain workplace accidents and injuries through RIDDOR.
 Additionally, you could report the incident yourself to the Labour Force Survey.

 Below is a graph containing figures from both RIDDOR and the LFS on non-fatal injuries in the workplace.
 Cross-referenced, you can see the differences between the figures of self-reported workplace accidents and incidents that employers have reported.
 (The graph contains self-reported injuries that resulted in over-7-day absence.
 The RIDDOR percentages are for employer-reported non-fatal injuries to employees.)

 Employers’ responsibilities are rarely limited to one specific aspect of the workplace.
 The Health and Safety at Work etc. Act 1974 outlines the ways that the safety of the workplace can generally be achieved.